Tesselay/NameGenderPredictor/README.md

 Description:
 A basic application, that uses a trained SVC-Model for predicting the gender of a name, based on meta-data of the name.
-Zip-file includes file with the 'training ground' for the A.I., as well as the menu file and an updated version of the GridSearch-file I created in my internship at the IAI (https://github.com/Tesselay/IAI-internship).
+Includes files with the 'training ground' for the A.I., as well as the menu file and an updated version of the GridSearch-file I created in my internship at the IAI (https://github.com/Tesselay/IAI-internship).
 Uses an webscraped database with data from http://www.behindthename.com/.

 To-Do:

+Done:

     - Use mapping instead of ascii-values and their sums for converting of string-values.

+Notes:

+    - Mapping (Label encoding) strings didn't improve accuracy notably
 @author Dominique Lahl
 @version 1.0 08/06/2019